Mjau83/witchOnesPairs/README.md

 ## Features
 * Responsive on different devices
 * A spiritual message for every matched pair of cards
-* A congratulations message and a confetti rain when all cards are matched
+* A congratulations message when all cards are matched
-* Ability to choose level of difficulty
-* Abilty to compare scores with previous players

 [Back to top](#table-of-content)